charlesRmajor/base-expo-native-project/README.md

 * and use src/interface/controllers/MainController.js as the main app insertion point
 * kind of what App.js or index.js might have been before … but already has the controller bit and a really basic template for a router
 * so page navigation stuff may need to be updated.
 You probably can just drop it in as is.
 But we’ll need to use my BRoute for analytics, strings, and themes

+# Trouble Shooting
+## iOS/XCode
+* If XCode can't find the "Pods" project:
+    1. make sure you opened the *.xcworkspace file
+    2. if you did, close it, try opening the *.xcodeproj file.
+Ignore all the errors.
+But let XCode do any syncing it needs to do.
+    3. Then close and open the *.xcworkspace  file again.
+* General Troubleshooting Suggestions:
+    * clean project (get instructions from past build instructions file)